March 11, 2024

 Many communities are adopting and updating zoning ordinances to provide more flexible and affordable housing for seniors.

 Accessory dwelling units (ADUs), for example, can foster intergenerational connectivity.
-ADUs are separate, detached, living units located on the same property as an existing single-family home.
+ADUs are separate, detached or attached, living units located on the same property as an existing single-family home.
 Many aging individuals prefer to live in proximity to their families for companionship and support.
 Local governments can revise zoning regulations to accommodate ADUs, allowing seniors to maintain independent living while staying close to their loved ones.
 Moreover, these additional living spaces are often more cost-effective and provide flexibility in housing options that allow seniors to age in place while preserving their privacy and autonomy.

 Repurposing larger, older homes in existing neighborhoods allows you to provide a certain level of care and companionship to older adults in a residential setting.
 Revisions to existing ordinances will allow single family homes to be converted into multi-family units for senior group care.